sayan123234/Collibra-Neo4j-Chatbot/README.md

 2. In the sidebar, click the **🔌 Initialize Connection** button to connect to Neo4j and Groq.
 3. Wait for the "✅ Connected" status to appear.
 4. (Optional) Click **📋 View Graph Schema** to inspect the database schema.
-5. Start asking questions about your Collibra graph in the chat input at the bottom of the page (e.g., "What is the Status for Vendor_Invoice?").
+5. Start asking questions about your Collibra graph in the chat input at the bottom of the page.